Real-World Dog Training

 Progress depends heavily on the time and effort you put in between sessions.
 Training doesn’t happen during the hour we’re together — it happens in the days that follow.

 A single session is a starting point, not a complete training program.
-The majority of dogs need more than one session to see meaningful, lasting change.
+All dogs need more than one session to see meaningful, lasting change.

 What Spokane Dog Owners Are Saying